MUNICIPAL ADDRESSING SYSTEM

 What is the municipal addressing system?

 Modeled after the address system found in most major cities, the Municipal Addressing System is widely used by rural Municipalities throughout Alberta.
 In the County of St. Paul each property is designated a Municipal Address that relates to the range road, township road or named road from which the property’s driveway is built.
+Help us find you more quickly in an emergency.

 For properties outside of multi–parcel subdivisions: